pcroland/pptu/README.md

 Movie support is not yet implemented.

-### HDBits
-If you don't specify a TOTP secret in the config, 2FA code will be prompted for when cookies are missing or expired.
-You can disable the prompt with `totp_secret = false` if your account doesn't have 2FA.

 ## Installation
 Install dependencies and the script with `./install.sh`.
 You can re-run the script to update after a git pull.